STATEMENT OF OBJECTS AND REASONS FOR DIFFERENTIAL RATE CATEGORIES 2022/2023

 You are required to notify Council in writing when you cease to be an eligible pensioner.
 Failing to do so is an offence and carries a penalty of $1,000.

 For further information regarding pensioner concessions, please contact Council’s Rates Officer on

 Some ratepayers may receive amended rate accounts as a result of the Valuer General has changed the Gross Rental Value of the property.
 The Gross Rental Value(GRV) is the annual amount that the owner could obtain from rental of the property, and is assessed by the Valuer General.

 The GRV is used as the base upon which rates are levied and values are generally reviewed every three years.
 Any alteration to the property could also result in an amendment to the valuation ie. Improvements, development or additions.

-The minimum rate of $800 is set to ensure that affected property owners contribute an equitable and realistic rate to assist with the provision of services provided by the Shire.
+The minimum rate is set to ensure that affected property owners contribute an equitable and realistic rate to assist with the provision of services provided by the Shire.